 Passing through the Thai/ Laos border

 When you arrive at the border you will need to fill in an immigration form to get your visa.
 For U.K. passport holders the cost of the visa is 30 USD for 30 days’ single entry into Laos.
-After getting your visa stamped into your passport, proceed through to the Lao side of the border.
+After getting your visa stamped into your passport, proceed to the Lao side of the border.
 You will then come out into a small bus terminal.
 From here you can take a short bus ride to the nearby town of Huay Xai.
 Now you have two choices; if you have managed to get to Huay Xai early enough, you can jump straight on the boat for the first leg of the slow boat journey.
 If you miss the boat that day, you can stay the night in Huay Xai.
 The small town is lined with guesthouses for you to choose from before continuing the slow boat journey to Luang Prabang.

 Where to buy tickets for the slow boat to Luang Prabang